Next: About this document ...

 Theorem (Conditioning on the number of arrivals) Given that in the

-interval the number of arrivals is , the arrival times
+the number of arrivals is

-are independently distributed on with the pdf
+are independently distributed on

 .